Hamza417/Inure/README.md

 - [x] ImageViewer scalable zoom support
 - [ ] APK data extraction

-*This list will be updated as the development progresses*
+*This list will be updated as the development progresses.*

+<b>NOTE:</b> Inure is currently not expecting any feature requests or suggestions.

 ## Screenshots